RaviTeja110820/aws/AWS Essentials.md

 ***Replatforming*** involves selectively optimizing aspects of an application to achieve benefits in the cloud without changing the core architecture of the application.
 It is also known as “lift, tinker, and shift.”

+>AWS permits users to conduct ***vulnerability and penetration testing*** certain specified AWS services.
+This allows organisations to comply with any industry regulations that stipulate that vulnerability and penetration testing be conducted on services and infrastructure.

 # S3
 In the ***S3 Intelligent-Tiering*** storage class, Amazon S3 monitors objects’ access patterns.
 If you haven’t accessed an object for 30 consecutive days, Amazon S3 automatically moves it to the infrequent access tier, S3 Standard-IA.
 If you access an object in the infrequent access tier, Amazon S3 automatically moves it to the frequent access tier, S3 Standard.

 >Data is organised in S3 into **Archives**, and **Vaults** are used to group Archives together. **Access policies** control who can access the data in Archives & Vaults.

 ***S3 Glacier*** is a low-cost storage class that is ideal for data archiving.
 You can retrieve objects stored in the S3 Glacier storage class within a few minutes to a few hours.
+>AWS Console cannot be used to upload data onto Glacier.
+The console can only be used to create a Glacier vault which can be used to upload the data.%0D%0AFor more information on uploading data onto Glacie

 The ***S3 Standard-IA*** storage class is ideal for data that is infrequently accessed but requires high availability when needed.
 Both S3 Standard and S3 Standard-IA store data in a minimum of three Availability Zones.
 S3 Standard-IA provides the same level of availability as S3 Standard but at a lower storage price.